grant-froelich/Bathymetric-GNN/docs/TRAINING_DASHBOARD.md

 **Overfitting:** Validation loss diverges from training loss after ~5 epochs in every ground truth run (V5-V9).
 All training data is from Seward, Alaska.
 The model memorizes location-specific patterns rather than learning generalizable noise signatures.
 The data acquisition plan above is the primary mitigation.

-**Classification plateau:** ~72% accuracy against 75% seafloor proportion means the model is only marginally better than always predicting seafloor.
-Both false positives and false negatives are present.
+**Classification plateau:** ~72% overall accuracy is slightly below the 75% seafloor proportion.
+The model trades some seafloor accuracy for noise detection (34.8%), which is useful but indicates room for improvement on both fronts.
+Both false positives (seafloor flagged as noise) and false negatives (noise missed) are present.

 **Correction magnitude gap:** V9 corrections are up to 32m larger than V7, but still don't fully recover the clean reference surface.